urbas/play-essentials/README.md

         play new myplessapp

-3. Add Pless as a dependency.
-Add these lines into `build.sbt`:
+3. Add these lines into `build.sbt`:

         resolvers += "Pless Releases" at "http://urbas.si:8081/nexus/content/repositories/releases/"